Managing Your Bowel and Bladder After a Spinal Injury

 You will wear a disposable pouch adhered to the abdomen to collect waste, which will need to be emptied once or twice a day.
 This is a fairly simple procedure which can be performed even by those with limited hand function.

-What kind of complications should I look for?
+What other kinds of complications should I look for?

 Managing your bowel after a spinal injury is an ongoing process, and you may notice some changes over time.
-However, if you notice any of the following complications, it may be helpful to seek the advice of a specialist healthcare professional:
+However, if you notice any of the following complications, it may be helpful to seek the advice of a specialist healthcare professional, and get further tests:

 What causes bowel accidents?

 Things can go wrong with even the most reliable of bowel routines.
-Although usually a temporary thing, bowel accidents can be embarrassing, inconvenient and a cause for concern.
+Although usually a temporary issue, bowel accidents can be embarrassing, inconvenient and a cause for concern.

 Factors that increase the risk include: